 Learn more by reading Two French Women Entrepreneurs Build an Empire Leveraging Influencer Marketing.

 Inspired and ready to become an ecommerce entrepreneur yourself?
 Here are six key elements you’ll want to master to become a successful dropshipper.

 1. Add value

 So how are you going to add value and help solve problems for your customers?
-If you’re unsure, spend some time re-reading Chapter 4, which discusses the topic in depth.
-If you’re struggling to answer this question for a given dropshipping niche, you may want to consider picking a different market.
+If you’re unsure, spend some time reading about dropshipping niches to understand the best ones in depth.
+If you’re struggling to answer this question for a given niche, you may want to consider picking a different market.

-If you’re not able to add value through quality information and guidance, the only thing you’re left to compete on is price.
-While this has been a successful strategy for Walmart, it’s not going to help you build a successful drop shipping business.
+If you’re not able to add value through quality information and guidance, the only thing you’re left to compete on is pricing.
+While this has been a successful strategy for Walmart, it’s not going to help you build a successful dropshipping business.

 2. Focus on marketing and SEO

 Coming in a close second to adding value as a key success factor is being able to drive traffic to your new site.
 The #1 problem and frustration new ecommerce merchants face is a lack of traffic to their websites.
 Too many merchants slave away for months on the perfect site only to launch it to a world that has no idea it exists.

 Marketing and driving traffic are absolutely essential to the success of your business and are difficult to outsource well, especially if you have a small budget and are bootstrapping your business.
 You need to take the personal initiative to develop your own SEO, marketing, outreach, and guest-posting skills.

 This is particularly crucial during the first six to 12 months, when no one knows who you are.
 Following your site launch, you need to dedicate at least 75% of your time on marketing, SEO, and traffic generation for at least four to six months—that’s right, four to six months.
 Once you’ve established a solid marketing foundation, you can scale back and coast a bit on the work you put in.
 But early on, it’s impossible to place too much emphasis on marketing.